-The historic community support for strict control of building heights in the Village Center has maintained the quaint Village feel of the study area and effectively protected external views of Black Mountain.
+The historic community support for strict control of building heights in the Village Center has maintained the quaint Village feel of the study area and effectively protected external views of Black Mountain to the west and Continental Mountain to the north.
 However, a possible unintended consequence of limiting building heights prescribed in the zoning ordinance is the lack of visibility of the Village Center from the edge of the study area.